You’ll bleed for 4 to 6 weeks after your baby, during the postpartum period.

 - Your emotions will be all over the place.

 Today, I want to talk about what to have on hand so when you get home you’ll be prepared for what will occur.

-You might wonder why I can speak like an authority — and that is becuase I am an L&D nurse as my “day job”.
+You might wonder why I can speak like an authority — and that is because I am an L&D nurse as my “day job” since 2001.
 I love helping new moms adjust to life with a baby.
 Be sure to check out my online prenatal class — or the free beginning version.